ericrowe/swingBotTEE/README.md

 1) keyId
 2) secretKey
 > **IF YOU RESET YOUR ALPACA PAPER TRADING ACCOUNT YOU WILL NEED TO RE-GENERATE YOUR KEYS OR THE APP WILL NOT WORK**

+### From TD Ameritrade, you'll need to spend some time getting this working.
+Good luck.
+1) Follow the instructions here to get your keys.
+You're basically running through OAuth manually: https://github.com/Sainglend/tda-api-client/blob/19459ba1a0280379363adabfe1524323cf30da31/authREADME.md
+2) You'll also need your account numbers.
+They can be found on the TDA Website.

 Once you have all credentials open the ```src/settings.ts``` file and add your credentials: